tjelvar-olsson/biologists-guide-to-computing/source/data-munching.rst

 4. Count the number of entries

-If you know the tools and techniques required to do all of the steps above this may not seem overwhelming, but if you don't it may.
-In either case it is worthwhile treating each step as a goal in itself and think about what would be required to achieve each individual step.
+If you know the tools and techniques required to do all of the steps above this may not seem overwhelming.
+However, if you don't it will.
+In either case it is worthwhile to treat each step as a goal in itself and work out the sub-steps required to achieve these.
 By iterating over this process you will either get down to steps sizes that do not feel overwhelming or you will identify the key aspect that you feel unsure about.

-For example, suppose that one felt unsure about how to go about identifying all the description lines in the FASTA file we could decompose this step even further.
+For example the first step, to identifying all the description lines in the FASTA file, can be decomposed into the sub-steps below.

 1. Create a list for storing the description lines
 2. Iterate over all the lines in the input file